My Account

 3. Combination CV format

-It starts with a personal statement, followed by a summary of key skills.
-Then it presents your work experience in reverse chronological order.
-Additional sections, such as education and languages, round out the document.
-Let’s see how this CV format looks in practice:
+This CV format begins with a personal statement, followed by a summary of key skills.
+Then it details your work experience in reverse chronological order.
+Additional sections, such as education and languages, complete the document.

 📝 CV format template: combination CV